patroni/patroni/docs/security.rst

 Protecting DCS
 ==============

-Patroni and patronictl both store and retrieve data to/from the DCS.
+Patroni and :ref:`patronictl` both store and retrieve data to/from the DCS.

 Despite DCS doesn't contain any sensitive information, it allows changing some of Patroni/Postgres configuration.
 Therefore the very first thing that should be protected is DCS itself.